List of Jessica Jones characters: Jessica Jones

-Jessica Jones (portrayed by Krysten Ritter) is a former superhero with the abilities of superhuman strength and flight, suffering from post-traumatic stress disorder who opens her own detective agency, Alias Investigations.
+Jessica Jones (portrayed by Krysten Ritter) is a former superhero with the abilities of superhuman strength and flight, suffering from post-traumatic stress disorder after Kilgrave enslaved her for eight months and made her kill Luke Cage's wife, Reva Connors; after Jones gives up the superhero life, she opens her own detective agency, Alias Investigations.

 By November 2014, Ritter, Alexandra Daddario, Teresa Palmer, Jessica De Gouw and Marin Ireland were being tested for the role of Jessica Jones, with Ritter having been auditioning since October and on the top of executive producer and showrunner Melissa Rosenberg's list for playing Jones, even when Rosenberg was earlier developing the series for ABC.
 The next month, Ritter was cast in the role.
 Ritter and Palmer had been the final candidates, with both auditioning opposite Mike Colter to test chemistry.
 Ritter stated that she read through Alias in preparation for the role and expressed delight in working with Rosenberg.
 On adapting the character from the comics, Jeph Loeb stated, "Jessica Jones [i]s based on a much more adult comic.
 The source material came that way.
 She has real problems with a number of things that she abuses!
-And we’re not shying away from that.
-There’s no tidying her up."
+And we're not shying away from that.
+There's no tidying her up."
 Ritter called playing the character the "biggest acting challenge" in her career and praised the character development.
-She explained that when she was playing the character, she took "a lot from the comics because she’s so well-drawn.
-We have some lines that are pulled from the comics, but then the script—she’s as developed for television as she is in the comics".
+She explained that when she was playing the character, she took "a lot from the comics because she's so well-drawn.
+We have some lines that are pulled from the comics, but then the script—she's as developed for television as she is in the comics".
 Ritter put on 10 lb of muscle for the role and trained for two months before filming began.
 Elizabeth Cappuccino portrayed a young Jessica.